Blog

 Conducting an effective job search is all about "working it daily."
 You need to be proactive and strategic.

 Make sure you tailor your resume to specific jobs to maximize your chances of getting hired.
 Write compelling disruptive cover letters.
 Network your way around the ATS.
-Most of all, though, don't stop your job search activities, even if you're in advanced interviewing stages with one company.
+But most of all, don't stop your job search activities, even if you're in the advanced interviewing stages with one company.
 You may think you're a shoo-in for a position, but anything can happen.

 7. Stay Positive